about

 Back story

-HAIRSINES is the family-run business that was founded by Kevin and Jenni, who first met at the beginning of 2001.
+HAIRSINES is the family-run business that was founded by Kevin and Jenni Hairsine, who met in the January of 2001.

-Sharing a passion for history and aesthetics, they travelled as much as they could afford to, to countries including Thailand, South Africa, USA, Canada, Greece, Spain, Poland, France, Belgium, Netherlands, Italy and Switzerland – fuelling their creative energy and developing their business skills and knowledge.
+Sharing a passion for history and aesthetics, they travelled as much as they could afford at the time to countries including Thailand, South Africa, USA, Canada, Greece, Spain, Poland, France, Belgium, Netherlands, Italy and Switzerland – fuelling their creative energy and encouraging a love of business.

 A decade later, and with their three children in tow, Kevin and Jenni founded their long-planned for business in the East of England – selling decorative homeware (with a handful of French antiques thrown in for good measure) at local markets and county fairs.
 Their stock went down a treat with the fair folk of Cambridge.